Undergraduate Credit by Examination

 To order or request the official documents, here are some helpful links:

 Students who submit results of Advanced Placement examinations are eligible to receive credit in accordance with the table published in the General Catalog, “Advanced Placement Program” section.
 AP examinations must be taken before enrollment as a full-time student at Valparaiso University.
-For more information, contact the Admission office.
+For more information, see our AP/IB score sheet or contact the Admission office.

 The CLEP program provides an opportunity to gain college credit for those individuals who, through experience, independent study, or enriched high school courses, have attained college-level knowledge in a particular field.
 It is not recommended that these examinations be taken only on the basis of normal high school courses.